 Take note of the east and west sides of your house and ensure direct sunlight does not meet the floor surface.
 Filter direct sunlight with curtains, blinds or tint as necessary.
-Over time it can damage, and discolour the internal polyurethane coating.
+Over time it can damage the internal polyurethane coating.

 Step #3: Cleaning Timber Floors:

 Remove dust and grit with a static mop, general sweeping or vacuuming.
 Refrain from using supermarket floor cleaning products.
 Issues can arise at a later stage when attempting to re-coat a polished floor.
 General mopping of your floors can be carried out using half a household bucket of warm water mixed with half a cup of methylated spirits.
 Wring out the mop well to ensure a minimal amount of water is present on the floor surface.

 Ensure your vacuum head has no metal parts on the underside, if so, replace as necessary.